michaelmolino/fotrino-films-frontend/README.md

 ![GitHub](https://img.shields.io/github/license/michaelmolino/fotrino-films-frontend?style=for-the-badge)
 [![Sonar Violations (short format)](https://img.shields.io/sonar/violations/michaelmolino_fotrino-films-frontend?label=sonar%20violations&server=https%3A%2F%2Fsonarcloud.io&style=for-the-badge)](https://sonarcloud.io/dashboard?id=michaelmolino_fotrino-films-frontend)

 Fotrino Films is a video content hosting platform.
 It is designed for users to be able to upload content and share it easily with family and friends.
+It is not designed for monetisation or content discovery.

 This project is actively being developed and is not yet ready for use.

-## Tests

-Cypress tests are in a private repo.

 ## [Demo Site](https://films.fotrino.com/)